 A nice drive to take while in Idaho Springs is driving SR 40 towards Winter Haven.
 There are numerous places to pull off the road and take some great pics as you climb up the mountain.

 The pizza has a thin crust but the crust itself is quite large.
 They have honey on the table for you to put on your crust to eat.
 It was something unique but good.
+Overall, the pizza is top notch.

 The scene where Jim Carey and Jeff Daniels come into town on the mini bike was filmed in Breckenridge.
 There is no extra cost for that bit of information.